 Example 8: Installing a broker at SMQ URL '/smq-example8/'.

-Click example 8's run button to open the example window and click the run button in this window to install the example broker.
-However, do not close the example window.
+Click example 8's run button to open the example window, then click the run button in this window to install the example broker.
+Do not close the example window.
 The following example shows a basic JS client connecting to the "example 8" broker.

 <script src='/rtl/jquery.js'></script>